How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 How To Use HP Docking Station With Laptop Closed?

-To use the HP Docking station with the closed laptop, go to your control panel in your windows laptop, then select ‘Hardware and Sound,’ choose ‘Power Options,’ now select ‘Choose what closing the lid does’ and select ‘Do nothing’ under the ‘Plugged In‘ option for the ‘When I close the lid’ row.
+To use the HP Docking station with the closed laptop, go to your control panel in your Windows laptop, then select ‘Hardware and Sound,’ choose ‘Power Options,’ now select ‘Choose what closing the lid does’ and select ‘Do nothing’ under the ‘Plugged In‘ option for the ‘When I close the lid’ row.

 Now you can use your HP docking station with the laptop closed.